MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/p--step-.md

 ---
-title: p (Step)
+title: "p (Step)"
-description: The p command executes a single instruction or source line and optionally displays the resulting values of all registers and flags.
+description: "The p command executes a single instruction or source line and optionally displays the resulting values of all registers and flags. "
 keywords: ["p (Step) Windows Debugging"] ms.date: 05/23/2017
 topic_type: